Why Your Automation Platform Choice Determines ROI

 The OECD's December 2025 report on AI and competitive dynamics found that AI is now embedded directly into automation toolchains, not bolted on afterward.
 That changes the evaluation criteria fundamentally.

-Across Alice Labs' 50+ enterprise AI implementations since 2023, the most common failure mode is one of two mismatches: deploying a Zapier-tier tool to solve a UiPath-tier problem, or purchasing UiPath enterprise licenses when Power Automate already covers 90% of the use cases for Microsoft-stack organizations.
+Across Alice Labs' 100+ enterprise AI implementations since 2023, the most common failure mode is one of two mismatches: deploying a Zapier-tier tool to solve a UiPath-tier problem, or purchasing UiPath enterprise licenses when Power Automate already covers 90% of the use cases for Microsoft-stack organizations.
+Our AI automation consulting practice runs a fit-for-purpose assessment before any procurement conversation to avoid exactly these two failure modes.

 Platform Overview: UiPath, Power Automate, and Zapier at a Glance